Unboxed-Software/solana-course/content/intro-to-reading-data.md

 ---
-title: Data From The Solana Network
+title: Read Data From The Solana Network
 objectives:
 - Explain accounts
 - Explain SOL and lamports